zavjs/storyteller-dashboard/README.md

-## Stormideas,
+## Welcome,

-Thank you for reviewing this code.
-First, the initial instructions, and then some specific comments about my development choices.
+Hello Stormideas.
+Thank you for reviewing this.
+Kindly see instructions and development comments below.

-### Running Instructions
+### 1. Running Instructions

 As a regular Next.js application, you should be able to run this entirely by running: